 Online rankings not only rate the college’s overall performance.
 College rankings sites can also provide a student with insight about attributes that may be important to them.
 For instance, colleges are also rated as “Most Diverse,” “Best Value,” “Best for Veterans,” and numerous other categories.

-How Should You Research Colleges?
+How Should I Research Colleges?

 To find the best universities in USA, students and their parents will have to devote some time to researching the top colleges.
 World college rankings are not the sole way to find the best college or university.
 However, the rankings can provide prospective students with access to key data about the school such as faculty to student ratio, graduation rates, and number of college majors offered.